|Overview||Admissions||Program Outcomes||Essential Program Requirements|

 Students in the DGS Program take coursework and laboratory training for 3 semesters on the UConn Storrs campus.
 During their 4th and final semester, they'll complete an internship at an affiliated laboratory.
 The plan of study is a one-cohort plan and courses are offered once per year.
 Therefore, students enter the program in the fall semester only.
 Upon graduation, students will be eligible to sit for the certification exam offered by the Board of Certification of the American Society for Clinical Pathology (ASCP).

-Students graduating in Spring 2021 should view this sample 4-year sequence for additional information about program requirements.
+See the sample sequence of courses for additional information about program requirements.